 5. Around the (Greek) world in eighty minutesHomer gives us a wealth of placenames.
 The biggest collection is in the Catalogue of Ships (Iliad 2.494–759), with a smaller collection in the catalogue of Trojan allies (2.816–877).
 Here’s a sample of how one entry in the Catalogue begins:

-The people who lived at Aspledon and Minyan Orchomenos:About a quarter of the placenames in the Catalogues were no longer known to our main textual sources of later times, especially the 2nd century CE writers Strabo and Pausanias.
+The people who lived at Aspledon and Minyan Orchomenos:About a quarter of the placenames in the Catalogues were no longer known to our main textual sources of later times, most notably Strabo and Pausanias (both were writing in the 2nd century CE).
 A handful, like Eutresis, are places that had genuinely been remembered since the Bronze Age.

 their leaders were Ascalaphus and Ialmenus, sons of Ares ...

-Just to be extra clear, and at the risk of being repetitive: Troy itself doesn't prove anything.
-Troy did exist, unquestionably; and one of its Greek names, Ilios, is widely thought to be a hellenised form of the city's Hittite name in the 13th century BCE, Wiluša (Wiluš(iy)a > *Wil(y)o- > Ilio-).
+Just to be extra clear, and at the risk of being repetitive: Troy itself doesn’t prove anything.
+Troy did exist, unquestionably; and one of its Greek names, Ilios, is widely thought to be a hellenised form of the city’s Hittite name in the 13th century BCE, Wiluša (Wiluš(iy)a > *Wil(y)o- > Ilio-).
 Its other name, Troiā, may possibly be the hellenised form of a place mentioned in connection with Wiluša, Taruiša (Taruiša > *Traw- > Trō- > Troi-).
-But the historical Troy didn't suddenly pop out of existence after 1200 BCE, and it had been re-settled by Greeks at the time when the Iliad was composed.
-The Homeric Troy is not very Hittite: the main civic cult is dedicated to Ilian Athena, the patron of Greek Troy in the classical era; another cult-site at Thymbrae, a few kilometres from the city, was also a Greek cult-site of the classical era, though that one faded out of existence a century or two after the time of the Iliad.
+But the historical Troy didn’t suddenly vanish after 1200 BCE.
+Moreover, it had been re-settled by Greeks before Iliad was composed.
+Homeric Troy isn’t very Hittite: the main civic cult is dedicated to Ilian Athena, the patron of classical-era Troy, and most of Homer’s Trojans have Greek names.

 Leaving aside Troy itself, the Iliad unquestionably gives us a lot of genuine cases of geographical information surviving oral transmission for an awfully long time.
-Some respected scholars -- like Latacz -- believe the Catalogue of Ships was itself transmitted more or less accurately, as a piece, all the way from the Late Bronze Age up to the 7th century, at which time it was incorporated the Iliad.
+Some respected scholars — like Latacz — believe the Catalogue of Ships was itself transmitted more or less accurately, as a piece, all the way from the Late Bronze Age up to the 7th century, at which time it was incorporated into the Iliad.

 |The Catalogue of Ships (the blue arrows show the route the poet takes) and the ethnographic layout of Greece according to the Iliad.
 Note that the titles at the left are not explicitly given in the text (except for the Ionians).|

 Take the Dorians.
-The first section of the Catalogue (2.494-644) purportedly shows us southern Greece before the legendary 'Dorian invasion' or 'return of the Heracleids'.
+The first section of the Catalogue (2.494–644) purportedly shows us southern Greece before the legendary ‘Dorian invasion’ or ‘return of the Heracleids’.
 So the poet dutifully avoids mentioning Dorians anywhere.
-Yet the second section of the Catalogue (2.645-680) places Heracleids as rulers of some islands in the Aegean! -- namely Tlepolemus (653) and Pheidippus and Antiphus (678).
+Yet the second section of the Catalogue (2.645–680) places Heracleids as rulers of some islands in the Aegean! — namely Tlepolemus (653) and Pheidippus and Antiphus (678).
 The Odyssey slips up even worse, and mentions Dorians in Crete at one point (Od.
 19.177).
-Later Greeks got confused trying to work out a coherent chronology of the Dorian migrations too, with the unhappy result that Diodorus of Sicily has the Dorians colonising Crete twice: once before the Dorian invasion, once after (Bibl.
-5.80.2-3).
+Later Greeks got confused trying to work out a coherent chronology of the Dorian migrations too, with the unhappy result that Diodorus of Sicily has the Dorians colonising Crete twice: once before the Trojan War, to get Homer’s Dorians into Crete and the south-east Aegean, and once after, in the Dorian invasion proper (Bibl.
+5.80.2–3).

 Take the Aeolians.
-The Aeolian settlements of Boeotia and the north-eastern Aegean supposedly haven't happened yet, so the poet doesn't include them in the Catalogue.
-Section 3 of the Catalogue, the 'Aeolian' section, is confined to the northern mainland, around the plain of Thessaly.
-Boeotia is still Achaian -- or maybe Minyan, or something (who knows what) -- so that's put in section 1 of the Catalogue.
-To judge from external evidence, the portrayal of the north-eastern Aegean as non-Aeolian is realistic: in the Late Bronze Age that area ought to be firmly within the Anatolian sphere of influence, and we know from epigraphic evidence that early Lemnos spoke a Tyrsenian language, not Greek.
-Yet elsewhere in Homer Lemnos has a cult of Hephaestus (1.593-4) and an Aeolian ruler (7.467-8, 21.40-1), and Lesbos already has an Aeolian founder ('seat of Makar', 24.544).
+The Aeolian settlements of Boeotia and the north-eastern Aegean supposedly haven’t happened yet, so the poet doesn’t include them in the Catalogue.
+Section 3 of the Catalogue, the ‘Aeolian’ section, is confined to the northern mainland, around the plain of Thessaly.
+Boeotia is still Achaian — or maybe Minyan, or something (who knows what) — so that’s put in section 1 of the Catalogue.
+To judge from external evidence, the portrayal of the north-eastern Aegean as non-Aeolian is realistic: in the Late Bronze Age that area ought to be firmly within the Anatolian sphere of influence, and we know from epigraphic evidence that early Lemnos spoke a Tyrsenian language, not Greek [Edit: but see Hans’ comment, below].
+Yet elsewhere in Homer Lemnos has a cult of Hephaestus (1.593–594) and an Aeolian ruler (7.467–468, 21.40–41), and Lesbos already has an Aeolian founder (‘seat of Makar’, 24.544).

 The result: perhaps the most glaring case of false archaism in this list.

-Maybe it sounds like I'm suggesting we should be looking for false archaism behind every bush in Homer.
-If so, that is exactly correct: we should.
+Maybe it sounds like I’m suggesting we should be looking for false archaism behind every bush in Homer.
+If so, that’s exactly correct.
+We should.

 No use of writing in Homer?
 Could well be false archaism.
 The position of basileus sounds less like a king and more like a ‘big man’?
 Could well be false archaism.
 No hoplites or phalanxes?
 Could well be false archaism.
 Narrative poetry is sung, not recited?
 Could well be false archaism.